Britney Spears Flaunts Figure On Instagram, Fans Voice Their Concern

 Britney Spears’ latest Instagram post has some fans worrying about her.

-In the video, the stunning brunette showed off her incredible body in two different outfits.
+In the video, the stunning now-brunette showed off her incredible body in two different outfits.
 The first consisted of a sheer white crop top and tiny, low-rise shorts.
 Her toned abs and long, lean legs were on full display.
 The second ensemble was a bit more glamorous.
 The “Toxic” singer looked stunning in a figure-hugging black-and-pink mini dress.
-The mother-of-two opted for heavy eye-liner and wore her long hair in loose waves.
+The mother-of-two opted for heavy eyeliner and wore her long hair in loose waves.
 Britney paired the clip with the song “Derniere Danse” by Indila.

 In the comments section, some of the pop star’s followers complimented her appearance.